Queen Mary's Dark Harbor: Are Your Kids Ready for this Scary Halloween Haunt?

 No parent likes to contemplate it, but the day will come for our kids when trick-or-treating is no more.
 If your family is as hooked on Halloween as ours is, you'll want to find a way to keep the magic going, even once your baby starts to look really big to other people (particularly people opening their doors at night).
 Filling this void is the main reason for the many seriously spooky big kid haunts around the Southland—haunts like Universal Horror Nights, Knott's Scary Farm, and Dark Harbor.
 But how to transition?
 You can't just hit the brakes on collecting candy with Elsa and suddenly start running from chainsaw wielding zombies.

-I had a theory (having visited a few of these fright nights) that Dark Harbor at the Queen Mary might be the perfect tween transition to a different way of celebrating All Hallows' Eve, and I committed so fully to this theory that I booked our whole family (and some friends) for an overnight on the haunted, haunting ship.
+The first time I visited this haunt, I had a theory that Dark Harbor at the Queen Mary might be the perfect tween transition to a different way of celebrating All Hallows' Eve, and I committed so fully to this theory that I booked our whole family (and some friends) for an overnight on the haunted, haunting ship.
 And guess what?
 It worked!
 Three tweens I know had the time of their lives screaming with the spooks all night at the Queen Mary.
 The evening was enormous fun, and I think a few things we did to prepare helped stack the deck in favor of success.

 For starters, the tweens on our trip were all pretty intrepid kids, used to playing with the creepier side of Halloween.
 We've done the wonderful Griffith Park Ghost Train many times, and there is nothing there that remotely raises their blood pressure anymore.
 We talked about what to expect at Dark Harbor in advance, of course, and they were definitely nervous, but in an excited way.
-And then we made the key decision to stay overnight on board the Queen Mary.
+And the beauty of Dark Harbor is that it's thrilling enough for teens and adults to have a rip roaring time, while imaginative and good-natured enough to gently introduce a newbie to the world of haunted mazes.

 "What's that?
 There's someone behind me?"